Laravel-Backpack/ckeditor-field/README.md

 CKEditor is released under the GPL license.
 Please see the [CKEditor licensing page](https://ckeditor.com/legal/ckeditor-oss-license) for more information.
 Means that if you use CKEditor in your project, and you distribute that project, you need to make the source code of your project available under a GPL-compatible license or purchase a commercial CKEditor license.

-> ### Security updates and breaking changes
-> Please **[subscribe to the Backpack Newsletter](http://backpackforlaravel.com/newsletter)** so you can find out about any security updates, breaking changes or major features.
-We send an email every 1-2 months.

 ## Security

 If you discover any security related issues, please email tabacitu@backpackforlaravel.com instead of using the issue tracker.